theogpt/theogpt.github.io/lives-of-alcyone/index.md

 ## Life XLI

 After a short life spent in solitude, quite apart from her usual friends.
 Alcyone this time returned to the bosom of her group—to the very heart of it.
 Indeed, for once more she sat at the feet of Mercury, once more she married Mizar, and for the second time in the recorded lives she and Sirius were twins.
 They were born in the year 5635 at Girnar, in Kathiawar, and were the children o f the local Raja, Corona.
 Alcyone had an extraordinary sympathy with her twin brother, always knew what was happening to him, and could sometimes foretell things about him, and could sometimes foretell things about him.
 When quite a little boy, Sirius once had a fall from his horse, struck his head and was insensible for a few minutes.
 At the same moment, at home, some miles away, Chandrakirti (Alcyone) cried,"Oh, he is falling,"and herself fell in a faint.
 Again one day he was lost for a time, and his mother Leo was very anxious, because there was a suspicion that he had fallen down a well, and the mother began reproaching his attendant for not taking proper care of him.
-The little sister, however, lisped:"It is all right, mother, you need not scold Biru.
+The little sister, however, lisped: "It is all right, mother, you need not scold Biru.
 My brother is on the mountain, and he is very tired.
 I am also just as tired, and as soon as he comes in we shall both go to bed; but he is quite safe."

 The twins were always both ill together and recovered together, and they seemed each to know what the other was thinking—or still more they seemed to think together, always liking the same people and things.
 Perhaps as they grew up the rapport was not quite so perfect in every detail; they still had the same thoughts, but one would emphasize some of them more than the other did.
 It was commonly said by the people that they had only one soul between them, though in reality they had evolved along quite different lines.
 They were exceedingly alike physically, except that the brother was a little taller; and one of Alcyone' s great jokes was to dress in brother' s clothes and see for how long she could deceive his servants into believing her to be their young master; and her aptitude was so great that she succeeded in this about nine times out of ten, and even several times went out for long rides with his grooms and attendants without being discovered.